Written ByMousree DasSenior Content Writer (Expertise - Health and Travel Insurance)

 Types of Kidney Cancers

-Renal Cell Carcinoma: Renal cell carcinoma amounts to around 85% of kidney cancers making it the most common kidney cancers in not only the UAE but the world.
-The proximal renal cell carcinoma develops in the renal tubules that are responsible for the filtration system in the kidneys.
-And there are over a thousand small tubules like these in the kidneys which means that the cancer can develop in any of these tubules.
+Renal Cell Carcinoma: Renal cell carcinoma amounts to around 85% of kidney cancers making it the most common kidney cancer in not only the UAE but the world.
+Proximal renal cell carcinoma develops in the renal tubules that are responsible for the filtration system in the kidneys.
+And there are over a thousand small tubules like these in the kidneys which means that cancer can develop in any of these tubules.

 Urothelial Carcinoma: One of the rare kidney cancers, the urothelial carcinoma only makes up 5-10% of all the adult kidney cancer cases.
 It is also popularly known as the transitional cell carcinoma.
 This type of cancer begins in the renal pelvis where the urine is collected in the kidneys before it finally moves to the bladder.
 The cells that line the renal pelvis are the same one that line the bladder.
 This is why these cancers are treated as bladder cancers only.